bloodmc/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372205190901792778/unknown.png)

 Use the AMD Lights graphic pack.
+No clue if this same issue occurs on 1.14.0.

 ### I'm on NVIDIA and the explosion smoke doesn't look like what's normally seen on Wii U/Switch/AMD